yuvalsol/POCOGenerator/README.md

 #### WildcardsDemo
 Demo code [WildcardsDemo/Program.cs](Demos/SelectingObjects/WildcardsDemo/Program.cs "WildcardsDemo/Program.cs").

-The demo demonstrates the usage of wildcards when select specific database objects for POCO generating.
+The demo demonstrates the usage of wildcards when selecting specific database objects for POCO generating.

 The asterisk (*) matches any sequence of characters.
 The question mark (?) matches any single character.